You don’t know what you don’t know (Or: Why taking “that class” is a good idea)

 What's the difference between grants and scholarships?

 Are grants and scholarships two different ways to say the same thing?
-Or are they actually different? […]
+Or are they actually different?
+This is a question that may be rolling around in your mind as you look ahead to […]

 (How to) Rise and Shine!

 Getting out of bed in the morning tends to be a challenge for many people.
-Yes, there are […]
+Yes, there are “morning people” in this world – those rare human beings who naturally enjoy beginning their day before […]

 Three ways to maximize your study sessions.